7 minute read

 The shift looks like this:

-- Before: Procedural SAS code written study by study to generate SDTM datasets.
+• Before: Procedural, study-specific SAS code used to generate SDTM datasets.

-- Now: Stewarding standardized transformation models that automatically produce SDTM datasets when new data lands — while focusing their time on high-value work such as creating TFLs (Tables, Figures, Listings) and delivering custom or ad-hoc outputs for study teams and biostatistics.
+• Now: Standardized transformation models that automatically produce SDTM datasets as new data arrives, freeing time for higher-value work such as TFLs (Tables, Figures, Listings) and custom or ad-hoc outputs for study teams and biostatistics.

 đź’ˇ Think of it like this:

-- Platform engineering defines how it gets done — providing the operating model and blueprints.
+• Platform engineering defines how it gets done by providing the operating model and blueprints.

 How Data Engineering and Platform Engineering Intersect